Located in Rutkowski Park, follow the bike path to the corner by the big rocks. Come see the winter birds eating seed.

 Stephen Gregg Hudson County Park - Wood Warblers can be found in the trees on the bank between the ball fields and the upper forest area, especially near the pond.
 The upper forest has Red-bellied Woodpeckers all year round and Baltimore Orioles in summer.

 BIRD TIP: If you can't afford bird seed, remember you can put out fresh water for the birds.
-They need it because summer is hot and dry, but winter is dry also.
-Most sources of water are frozen.
+They need it because summer is hot.
+Winter is dry and most sources of water are frozen.
 Refresh the water daily to provide a clean drink.
 In winter refresh as often as possible because water will freeze within 30 minutes on very cold days.

 Bird Watching Page